nethical6/digipaws/Readme.md

 > [!IMPORTANT]
-> Digipaws is still in its extreme initial phase
+>This project is being re-written in kotlin

 > [!CAUTION]
 > This project is experimental and not yet ready for full production.
 [Donate](https://nethical6.github.io/digipaws/donate)